ethereum/fv-blog/_posts/2020-12-09-symbolic-execution-with-ds-test.md

 It is also worth noting that fuzzing would be very unlikely to catch this edge case: there are 2^20 possible addresses, and the chance that a randomly generated address would match the address of the test contract is miniscule.
-You can try it out yourself by renaming the `prove_transfer` method to `test_transfer` and seeing if a counter example is found.
+You can try it out yourself by renaming the `prove_transfer` method to `test_transfer` and seeing if a counterexample is found.

 A test for `transfer` that takes self-transfers into account could look like this: